Geniucker/Neovim-config/README.md

   ```
  - A patched font
   It's required by `kyazdani42/nvim-web-devicons`, which is  used to display some icons.
   It can be downloaded from [NERD FONTS](https://www.nerdfonts.com/) and should be installed into your system.
+My choice is `Caskaydia`.
 Relevant info can be searched online.
+  **On Windows you'd better use `nvim` in Windows Terminal or use `nvim-qt.exe` for the fonts can't be correctly loaded in separate `cmd` or `powershell`.**
+  **If you use Windows Terminal on Windows, you need to set the font of Windows Terminal separately.** Here is a [reference](https://www.get-itsolutions.com/windows-terminal-change-font/) in English.
+## Geting Started